This topic describes the main JDashboard concepts: library components, component library, and dashboards.

-Library components and data components in reports are used to build dashboards.
-They are able to present data via intuitive components such as charts, crosstabs, tables, KPIs, and geographic maps.
-Library components can be created and edited using Logi JReport Designer, and then published to Logi JReport Server for use in dashboards.
+You can use library components and data components in reports to build dashboards.
+They can present data via intuitive components such as charts, crosstabs, tables, KPIs, and geographic maps.
+You can create and edit library components using Logi Report Designer, and then publish them to Logi Report Server for use in dashboards.
 Library components can also come from report components.
-Logi JReport Designer provides a way to save a data component in a web report to a library component.
+You can save a data component in a web report to a library component, using either Web Report Studio or Logi Report Designer.
 Library components use .lc as the file suffix.

 Component library contains one Public Components folder and a My Components folder for each specific dashboard user.

 Public Components and My Components are two built-in folders in the server resource tree root for storing library components.
 The Public Components folder contains public components available to everyone.
 The My Components folder holds personal components for each dashboard user.